Oracle69digitalmarketing/Movie_Recommendation_App/README.md

+Here's your updated README.md with:

+✅ The full and corrected recommendation engine section.

+✅ Fixed JSON format.

+✅ Updated 📦 Docker support + CI/CD pipelines note.

+✅ Marked Full Deployment as ✅ in the checklist.

+---

 # 🎬 Full-Stack Movie Recommendation App

 A modern full-stack movie discovery and recommendation platform built with **React (Vite)** and **Node.js/Express**, using **PostgreSQL** (via Prisma) for persistent storage.
 Users can register, browse trending movies via TMDB, save favorites, and access custom experiences.
 Admins have a dedicated analytics dashboard.
 Clean UI, secure authentication, and real-time data make it both usable and scalable.

 ## 🚀 Live Deployment